Senior Pet Care 101: Keeping Your Aging Companion Happy and Healthy

 On the other hand, Geriatric pets are in a later stage of aging.
 They often have more significant health issues and require more specialized care to manage these conditions.

-BACA JUGA: Cara Menulis Alamat di Amplop Surat Pribadi yang Tepat
+BACA JUGA: Cara Menulis Nomor Surat Dinas Yang Benar

 Geriatric care focuses on comfort, managing chronic conditions, and maintaining quality of life in a pet’s final years.
 So, while all geriatric pets are seniors, not all senior pets have reached the geriatric stage.